ccdc06/metadata/FAQ.md

 Sometimes the source site or even I add or remove galleries from a collection.
 Removals often happen because a gallery has been replaced with a newer version.
 Removals and additions may also occur when a gallery is placed in the wrong collection.

+Whenever a new revision of a collection is released, I will tag it with a new version number and hide/delete the older version from nyaa.

 # I have a question, suggestion or complaint

 The best place to find me is on [HenTalk](https://discord.gg/hentalkbian-toku-hvnc-896056250402504715).